Sergio Romo: 2016

 Romo pitched in a mere four games in 2016 before being placed on the disabled list on April 15 (retroactive to April 11) with a strained right flexor tendon.
 Though he went on a rehab assignment in late May, there were setbacks in his recovery, and he was not activated from the disabled list until July 4.
 On August 30, at AT&T Park, Romo pitched in his 500th career game, a 4–3 loss to the Arizona Diamondbacks.
 On September 19, Bochy removed the struggling Casilla from the closer role.
 Though he listed Hunter Strickland and Derek Law as the pitchers most likely to get save opportunities, Romo would be the one picking up the save in four of the Giants final 12 games.
 In 40 games, he had a 1–0 record, four saves, a 2.64 ERA, and 33 strikeouts in 30 2/3 innings.
 The Giants reached the playoffs for the fourth time in Romo's tenure with them, winning the NL Wild Card Game against the New York Mets.
 With the Giants leading Game 3 of the NLDS against the Chicago Cubs by a score of 5–3, Romo was called on to get the save in the ninth inning.
 He walked Dexter Fowler to lead off the inning, then gave up a game-tying home run to Kris Bryant.
 However, the Giants ultimately won 6–5 in 13 innings.
 In Game 4, he relieved López with two runners on in the ninth and nobody out.
 Ben Zobrist had an RBI double against him, and Romo was replaced on the mound by Will Smith.
 Zobrist later scored, and the Cubs rallied from three runs down to win 6–5, eliminating the Giants from the playoffs.
 After the season, Romo became a free agent.

 Los Angeles Dodgers (2017)

-Romo signed a one-year, $3 million, contract with the Dodgers on February 15, 2017.
+On February 15, 2017, Romo signed a one-year, $3 million, contract with the Los Angeles Dodgers.
 "In talking to Sergio, last year we had one of best bullpens in baseball and that lends itself to unselfishness," manager Dave Roberts said of the signing.
 "Sergio definitely is up for that.
 A lot of times the eighth inning, but he's up for anything."
 In 30 games for the Dodgers, he posted a 6.12 ERA in 25 innings before getting designated for assignment on July 20.